xiki-tempula/gmx_lipid17.ff/README.md

 It is worth noting that not all charmm lipids are supported in amber lipid17 force field.
-Since lipid17 is a modular force field, each lipid is constructed as two acryl chain and a head group.
+Since lipid17 is a modular force field, each lipid is constructed as two acryl chains and a head group.
 The available acryl chain and head groups are:

 |            | Description              | Residue Name |
 |------------|--------------------------|--------------|